Arizona Summit Law School: Reputation

 Previously, the Chairman of the Board was Dennis Archer, a former Mayor of Detroit, Michigan Supreme Court justice and the first African-American president of the American Bar Association.

 A 2012 report showed that 18% of first-year students at Arizona Summit had transferred to other law schools.
 This led to a policy in which transfer students were required to meet with an adviser before their transcripts would be released.

 In 2013, two professors filed a lawsuit against the school, alleging that they had been fired for objecting to a new policy related to student transfers, among other policy changes.
 The complaint was subsequently dismissed by District Court.
 The plaintiffs appealed to the US Court of Appeals for the Ninth Circuit.
 The United States Court of Appeals for the Ninth Circuit affirmed on May 22, 2017.

 The school created controversy in 2015, when the dean reportedly paid underprepared students not to take the bar exam.

 Accreditation withdrawal and shutdown

 On March 27, 2017, Arizona Summit was notified by the ABA that the school had been placed on probation.
 Arizona Summit became the second InfiLaw school to be placed on probation by the ABA.
 Charlotte School of Law was placed on probation in November 2016.

 In January 2018, the ABA issued a letter stating that the school's financial strength was insufficient to carry out legal education that met the ABA's standards and gave the school until February 1, 2018, to submit a report on its efforts to improve its financial position.

 The ABA withdrew approval in June 2018.
-The ABA approved the school's "teach-out plan" in November 2018 as the school ceases operations.
+The ABA approved the school's "teach-out plan" in November 2018 as the school ceased operations.